charles-azam/deepengineer/README.md

 > A deep search agentic system for scientific and engineering workflows

+**This is a very early work in progress.**

+## Objectives:

+Webcrawler:
+- [x] functions for linkup and tavily
+- [x] function for wikipedia
+- [x] function for arxiv
+- [x] function for pubmed
+- [x] function for sciencedirect
+- [x] function for pdfs
+- [x] function for markdown

+Agents:
+- [x] Agent that can work with markdown sources
+- [x] Agent that can search the web
+- [x] Agent that can analyse big pdfs and markdown sources
+- [ ] Agent that can draw
+- [ ] Agent that can draw in 3D
+- [ ] Agent that can run mechanical simulations

+## Deploying:
+- [X] Building a front in React
+- [ ] Connecting the front to supabase for authentification and monitoring credits
+- [ ] Deploying the deepsearch agent on GCP Cloud Run.

+And since I am paying, making sure that it is impossible to have an infinite bill.

 ## 🎯 About

 DeepEngineer is an open-source project designed to build a specialized agentic system that assists engineers and scientists.
 The ultimate vision is to create an AI agent that can reason, plan, and execute complex tasks, effectively augmenting and accelerating the engineering and scientific workflow.